 We love our ribs topped with sesame seeds and sliced green onions.

-What to serve with ribs
+What to serve with these Sticky Asian ribs:

-make these Ribs in the slow cooker or instant pot
+Make these Ribs in the slow cooker or instant pot:

 If you’re wanting to try these in the slow cooker, we would recommend following the directions in THIS POST.
 Instead of using the brown sugar and pineapple rub, use the rub from this recipe to pair them with the finishing sticky sauce.